Pa-keys/thesis-templates/UPDATE.md

 - Supabase Row Level Security policies were not changed or fully audited in this update.
 - Admin user creation should eventually move to a secure backend function instead of being handled fully on the frontend.
 - Real end-to-end testing with actual demo accounts is still required before presentation.
+- `lab_request.is_urgent` column may not exist in all deployed schemas — the lab request transaction type checks for it and only shows "Urgent: Yes" if truthy.
+- `patient_consent.personnel_name` may not exist in older schemas — falls back to `consent_personnel` for display.
+- Midwife child logbook vaccine row UI (`censusEntry.tsx`) currently saves to `data_fields.vaccine_records` — this should be verified with real FHSIS usage.
+- No edit capability for individual vaccine records — only add/remove is supported.

 ## 10. How to Test the Updates